idqam/genConlang/conlang_frontend/README.md

 - **Components:**

-  - `SubmitSpecs.tsx` – Collects all user input and bundles data for submission.
+  - `SendSpecs.tsx` – Collects all user input and bundles data for submission.
   - `GrammarConfigurator.tsx` – Provides an interface for configuring the grammar of the conlang.
   - `IpaButtonGrid.tsx` – Renders a grid of IPA (International Phonetic Alphabet) buttons that allow the user to select symbols.
   - `PhonoRulesForm.tsx` – Allows users to input phonological rules, such as syllable structure and transformation rules.